demisto/content/Packs/DatadogCloudSIEM/Integrations/DatadogCloudSIEM/README.md

 Datadog is an observability service for cloud-scale applications, providing monitoring of servers, databases, tools, and services, through a SaaS-based data analytics platform.

 The SaaS platform integrates and automates infrastructure monitoring, application performance monitoring and log management to provide unified, real-time observability of our customers' entire technology stack.
-This integration was integrated and tested with version 2.12.0 of DatadogCloudSIEM
+This integration was integrated and tested with version 2.12.0 of datadog-api-client.

 ## Configure Datadog Cloud SIEM on Cortex XSOAR